shaheer155/SOS/README.md

 ## Building

+The Shaheer business
-The Sandia OpenSHMEM implementation utilizes the GNU Autoconf/Automake/Libtool tools to generate a configure script.
+implementation utilizes the GNU Autoconf/Automake/Libtool tools to generate a configure script.
 If the `configure` file is not present (e.g. after downloading the repository for the first time), generate it by running: